muhmad-f-k/bacheloroppgave/README.md

-# bacheloroppgave

-### Developing Machine learning app for seaspray icing
+# Developing Machine learning app for seaspray icing

 #### How to build and run docker image from scource.